yaochenzhu/MMVED/README.md

 This is our implementation of MMVED for micro-video popularity prediction associated with:

  >**A multimodal variational encoder decoder framework for micro video popularity prediction,**
- >Jie, Jiayi and Zhu, Yaochen, and others.
+ >Jie, Jiayi and Zhu, Yaochen, and others
  >Accepted as a conference paper in WWW 2020.

  >**Predicting the Popularity of Micro-videos with Multimodal Variational Encoder-Decoder Framework,**
  >Yaochen Zhu, Jiayi Xie, Zhenzhong Chen
  >arXiv:2003.12724